Yehuda D. Nevo: End of life

-Nevo has been ill and on February 12, 1992, he put an end to his life in Beiria.
-Yehuda was buried in Kibbutz Sde Boker's cemetery, near the place of his main research at the kibbutz called "Lost City".
+Nevo was ill for a period, and on February 12, 1992, he put an end to his life, committing suicide.
+Yehuda was buried in Kibbutz Sde Boker's cemetery, near the place of his main research at the kibbutz, which was called "The Lost City".

-On his childhood and his choice a writer in Michael Lev-Tov's "spirit of things", which scratched the story of the kibbutz in Israel.
-At the opening of the film, the story is presented on Yehuda Dayan Nevo, based on a French mute film made in 1952 on Kibbutz Beit Alfa.
+His chldhood and youth were the subject of Michael Lev-Tov's "The Spirit of Things", a film about the story of the Israeli kibbutz.
+The film opens up with the story of Yehuda Dayan Nevo of Kibbutz Beit Alfa, based on a silent film from the Kibbutz produced in 1952.

-On his tombstone, he was engraved in accordance with his caption "I saw - Yehuda Nevo".
-Probably a paraphrase of changing his family's name to Nebo/Nevo, which is known as Moses' burial place, and on the poet's song "On the other hand".
+His tombstone was engraved in accordance with his wishes: "I saw from the other side - Yehuda Nevo"; probably a reference to the changing of his surname to Nebo/Nevo, which is known as Moses' burial place, and to Rachel Bluwstein's poem "From the other side".

 Research on the archaeology and formation of Islam

 Nevo was active in the Negev Archaeological Project on the Early Muslim period and the rural settlement in the Negev in the 6-8 centuries AD, under the management of the Institute of Archaeology of the Hebrew University of Jerusalem (HUJI).
 He undertook much of the excavations with his own hands, without workers, with the help og his friends Amnon Rotenberg and Nurit Tsafrir.